 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs of meeting minutes and agendas as well as policy and procedure documents.
 From 2020 we plan to gradually replace policy and procedure documents with accessible PDFs or HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix old copies of meeting minutes.
 Any new PDFs or Word documents we publish will aim to meet accessibility standards.

-This statement was last updated in January 2020.
-We tested the website using https://wave.webaim.org/ on 26 January 2020 according to WCAG 2.1 AA standards which guide our long term audit and improvement plans, and will next review it in January 2021.
+This statement was last updated in August 2023.
+We tested the website using https://wave.webaim.org/ according to WCAG 2.1 AA standards which guide our long term audit and improvement plans, and will next review it in August 2024.
 The main structural and design elements of the site were found to be WCAG 2.1 AA standard compliant on that date, although some documents linked to the site were not compliant.